 The Connecticut court process will be explained here for your convenience.
-In addition, here are some downloadable domestic violence forms:

 A person is charged with a domestic violence crime either by warrant or by a police officer with probable cause.
-Once arrested, the person is generally process.
+Once arrested, the person is generally processed.
 Processing happens at the scene and the person gets a court summons.
-Or, the person gets brought to the police station and processed.
+Or, the person is brought to the police station and processed.
 If they are brought to the station, release happens in certain situations.
 It happen on a promise to appear in court.
 Or, it happens after posting a bond through cash or a professional bondsman.

 Out of Jail

-If you are not in jail, you will be required to appear in court the next available court date.
+If you are not in jail, you will be required to appear in court at the next available court date.
 This usually happens the following morning.
 Failing to appear in court is very serious.
 Also, it can cause additional charges to be filed against you.
 You should appear at court no later than 10 a.m., which is when courts generally open for business.
 However, you may wish to appear at 9 a.m. and speak with the family relations office or the state’s attorney office to see what will be required of you.
 This is when a full or partial protective order may be imposed and will be your best opportunity to fight them and get a hearing.

 Arraignment & Bond

 If you are detained because of a high bond, your attorney will have the opportunity to argue for your reduced bond or release to the court on the next available court date (usually the following morning).
-At that time, the court may set certain requirements for your release, including your cooperation with the family relations office, limit your contact with your family members and require counseling or other actions by you.
+At that time, the court may set certain requirements for your release, including your cooperation with the family relations office, limit your contact with your family members, and require counseling or other actions by you.
 This is when a full or partial protective order may be imposed and this will be your opportunity to have a hearing on that order.

 Referral to Family Relations